ujhhhhhhh/skibidi-hub-REAL/replit.md

 - Configured for development with host binding to 0.0.0.0

 ### Frontend Templates
-- **Base Template**: Common layout with header, navigation, and styling
+- **Base Template**: Common layout with header, navigation, and hall links
-- **Index Template**: Main feed displaying posts chronologically
+- **Index Template**: Main feed with pagination, search, comments, and likes
 - **Create Post Template**: Form for creating new posts with file uploads
+- **Hall of Fame Template**: Showcase for legendary community posts
+- **Hall of Shame Template**: Display for posts deemed inappropriate

 ### Static Assets
-- **CSS**: Custom theming with CSS variables and responsive design
+- **CSS**: Enhanced theming with interactive elements, pagination, and hall styling
-- **JavaScript**: Interactive features for file uploads and UI enhancements
+- **JavaScript**: Advanced interactions for comments, likes, search highlighting, and form management

 ## Data Flow